King Thunderbird Centre Opens

 The interdisciplinary model of care dens - askîy, nipîy, and asinîy - provide wraparound care (culture and ceremony, mental health and addiction supports, nursing, occupational therapy and social workers) to everyone they serve with a specialized team equipped with supports and services that match their needs.

-King Thunderbird Centre contains two dedicated cultural rooms: iskotêw (main floor) and okimaw peyesew (second floor).
+King Thunderbird Centre also contains two dedicated cultural rooms: iskotêw (main floor) and okimaw peyesew (second floor).
 Access to spiritual care through culture and ceremony is fundamental to the healing journey for the Indigenous communities served by this world-class facility.
 The design of okimaw peyesew kamik was guided by Indigenous Elders and Knowledge Keepers in our community, reflective of those we serve, and honours Treaty Six Territory.

 Chief Willie Littlechild says that okimaw peyesew kamik is an act of reconciliation: